apache/beam/website/www/site/content/en/case-studies/ricardo.md

 <blockquote class="case-study-quote-block case-study-quote-wrapped">
   <p class="case-study-quote-text">
     Once you start laying out the simple use cases, you will always figure out the edge case scenarios.
-This pipeline has been running for a year now, and Beam handles it all, from super simple use cases to something crazy
+This pipeline has been running for a year now, and Beam handles it all, from super simple use cases to something crazy.
   </p>
   <div class="case-study-quote-author">
     <div class="case-study-quote-author-img">